IAMCOACH.ai

 Stage 1, acute (first days to ~2 weeks): protect, don't panic.
 Get a diagnosis if any warning sign is present, especially suspected bone stress injury.
 Start cross-training immediately for tissues that tolerate it.
 Begin gentle pain-free loading rather than chasing complete rest.
 Advance when symptoms trend down day to day and normal walking is pain-free (five consecutive days for a lower-limb bone injury).

 Stage 2, loading and rehab (weeks to months): load progressively.
 Adopt the specific protocol for your injury from the section above.
-Apply the right pain rule: 5 out of 10 settling by morning for soft tissue, zero for bone.
+Apply the right pain rule: a 5-out-of-10 ceiling that holds overnight for soft tissue, zero for bone.
 Build or keep a structured strength program.
-Aim for at least 90% strength symmetry versus the uninjured side before running again.
+Aim for at least 90% strength symmetry versus the uninjured side before running again, borrowing a benchmark from ACL rehab.
+Treat it as a sanity check rather than a validated cutoff: it was never derived for overuse injuries, and your "good" leg has been detraining too, which flatters the comparison.

 Stage 3, graded return to running.
 Use a walk-run progression.
 Change one variable at a time, in order: duration, then pace, then frequency.
 Rebuild from below your pre-injury volume, and avoid single-session spikes.
 Advance only when each stage is completed pain-free with a clean next-day response.